Skip to content

 1.1.4 Set Namespace

-To distinguish different clusters during DataKit elections, set the ENV_NAMESPACE environment variable.
+To distinguish different clusters during DataKit elections, it is necessary to set the ENV_NAMESPACE environment variable.
 The values for different clusters must not be the same.
-Add the following content to the environment variables section in datakit.yaml.
+Add the following content to the environment variable section in the datakit.yaml file.

 - name: ENV_NAMESPACE